 From the very first time I saw an Apple computer, I knew I would never like them.

-For some strange reason, I had a total and utter hatred for the simple reason of the mouse with no separate buttons.
+For some strange reason, I had a total hatred for the simple reason of the mouse with no separate buttons.

 I mean come on, how can you have a mouse that doesn’t have distinct left and right-click abilities!?

 And where the hell were the scroll wheels or thumb buttons, how would you easily navigate your web browser or productivity programs efficiently?

 Besides that, I had absolutely no intentions of ever getting into graphic design or any other area that the Apple was designed to be superior for.

 Besides, they cost enough to buy two really good quality PCs, and even more if you sacrificed a little quality and some features.